Venezuelans reject constitutional rewrite in non-binding referendum

 Referendum results

-Sunday's turnout represents about 37% of Venezuela's total electorate, according to the National Electoral Committee.
+Sunday's turnout represents about 37% of Venezuela's total electorate, according to CNN calculations based on 2015 National Electoral Committee figures.

 In 2013, Maduro was elected with just over 7.5 million votes, and Henrique Capriles came in second with 7.3 million votes.

 irregular circumstances